-DSI.02.08 Pollution influence on physiological processes in plants
+DSI.02.09 Pollution influence on physiological processes in plants ECTS credits: 5 Spring / 2 nd semester 2 hours per week = 14 Lectures / 14 seminars

 During the course are the main natural and anthropogenic sources of pollution and types of pollutants with major impact on plants.
 An important role is given to knowledge and understanding of bioaccumulation mechanisms by studying the fundamental physiological processes in relation to environmental factors change through the actions of noxious pollution.